kaylah176/Project_2/README.md

 First off we changed the categorical features to numbers by using dummies for our final data output.
 When Undersampling the minorty class we used Clustering as a way to identify and seperate groups onto a smaller dataset with two or more variable quantities.

 ## Section:5
 In this section we used Random Forest in order to find an algorithm within our new data set in order to find a connection between the number of steams and features.
-Hence, why we chose this machine learning because it give us the most accurate and precise results.
+Hence, why we chose this machine learning because it give us accurate and precise results.
+However to make our claim stronger we added XGBooster to our code for a gradient boosting algorithm that can be used for classification and making predictions as well.

+Ask more about the code in this section. -Kim

 ## Section:6